robcarver17/pysystemtrade/docs/production.md

 ### Manual system

 It's possible to run pysystemtrade without any scheduling, by manually starting the neccessary processes as required.
-This option might make sense for traders who are not running a fully automated system (though see manual trading LINK).
+This option might make sense for traders who are not running a fully automated system (though [you may want to keep most of the scheduling running anyway](#automation-options)).

 ### Hybrid of python and cron